Disaster medical assistance team: Team composition and equipment

 The Disaster Medical Assistance Teams (DMATs) are a critical component of the National Disaster Medical System (NDMS), designed to provide rapid-response medical care in the wake of public health and medical emergencies that overwhelm local, state, tribal, or territorial resources.
 DMATs offer a wide range of medical services during natural and technological disasters, acts of terrorism, and disease outbreaks, and also provide support at national special security events like presidential inaugurations.

 The initial two prototype DMATs were formed by the Department of Health and Human Services in 1984; one was based out of the National Institutes of Health campus in Bethesda, MD and the other was based out of the Health Resources and Services Administration in Rockville, MD.
 The two HHS prototype DMATs merged in 1993 under the direction of RADM Frank Young, who was the Director of the Office of Emergency Preparedness, which ran the NDMS.
 After NDMS was transferred to the Department of Homeland Security, HHS lost operational control of the unified USPHS DMAT, so it chose to terminate the USPHS DMAT in 2006 and create a new entity, using former DMAT members as the backbone for its command staff, calling it a Rapid Deployment Force (RDF) team.
 Unlike a DMAT, an RDF had the much larger mission of setting up and running federal medical stations, which housed up to 300 special needs patients in shelters after a disaster.
 There were 5 RDFs across the nation, and they were only composed of USPHS Commissioned Corps officers, whereas the USPHS DMAT had a mix of mostly USPHS Commissioned Corps officers plus federal and federalized civilians.

 DMATs consist of diverse professionals, including advanced clinicians, physicians, nurses, respiratory therapists, paramedics, pharmacists, safety and logistical specialists, information technologists, and communication and administrative staff.
-These teams are highly adaptable, prepared to perform medical triage, emergency care, support infusion centers and vaccine sites, decompress hospital emergency rooms, support patient movement, and more, often under austere conditions.
+This variety makes the team highly adaptable because they are prepared to perform medical triage, emergency care, support infusion centers and vaccine sites, decompress hospital emergency rooms, support patient movement, and more, often under austere conditions.